 What Is Double Time?

-Double time is a rare kind of overtime than traditional one.
+Double time is a rarer kind of overtime than the traditional one.
 It is usually used in special cases, which are presented in formalized arrangements called employment contracts or union agreements.

 How Do Companies Offer Double Time?